sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

 ## Exercise 2: Configure CI Pipeline as Code with YAML

-In this exercise, you will configure CI Pipeline as code with YAML.
+In this exercise, you will configure a CI pipeline as code using YAML.
+You will import the YAML build definition, enable Continuous Integration for automatic builds, and test the pipeline by creating a pull request to trigger the CI process when merging changes into the protected main branch.

 ### Task 1: Import the YAML build definition